 For the past three years, SPOHP has worked in partnership with the Poarch Band of Creek Indians in Atmore, Alabama, focusing on tribal history initiatives.

-Contact the Native American History Project Coordinators
+Contact the Native American History Project Coordinator

 Funding and Research Sponsorship